 - The Geminids meteor shower occurs from December 4 to 17 each year; during this time, there is a varying amount of meteoric activity that you can see on any given night from the radiant point near the constellation Gemini.

-- The Geminids meteor shower will peak in the morning hours of December 14th in 2022.
-The best opportunity for the most meteoric activity is after sunset on December 13th (about 6pm) until sunrise the next morning (about 7am).
+- The Geminids meteor shower will peak in the morning hours of December 14th in 2023.
+The best opportunity for the most meteoric activity is after sunset on December 13th (about 8pm) until sunrise the next morning (the 14th at about 7am).

 When most people ask “when can you see the Geminids,” they’re inquiring about the peak day(s) of the meteor shower – December 14th this year.